stan-zapalikov/static-site-generator/README.md

 # Static Site Generator
-Converts Markdown files to HTML pages given an HTML and CSS template
+Static website builder that takes Markdown files as input to produce web pages.

 # Installation
 Place contents and pages into ```content/```.
 Place static items like images and CSS template to ```static/```.